- Home |

 Louise Jones:

-It's really eye catching, it's beautiful, it's eye catching.
-And the recipes inside just calm to life.
+It's really eye catching, it's beautiful.
+And the recipes inside just come to life.
 As soon as you look through the mind for looking through them now, and they are classic yacht recipes.
 You just want to eat all of them immediately.
 It's a beautiful ribbon, which really adds to the look and feel of the book, but it's the sentiment in the book that's also beautiful.
 It's a book about home.
 It's a book about travel.
 It's a book that gives you comfort.
 It's thinking about those foods that really centre you and really make you feel at home.
 And generational food that's passed down from families to family.
 Food is at the heart of every home, and this book just brings that to life like no other.
 And it just is genuinely just stunning.
 And every time I look at it, I just want to go home and cook all the food and eat it all immediately.
 So I think, I don't want to say it's his best yet because all of his books are just so amazing.
 But this one is definitely a book of a time.
 It's definitely needed.
-It's, it fits the mood of, I'd say the world right now.
-The
+It fits the mood of, I'd say the world right now.

 Rihanna Dhillon: